myrrlyn/apocrypha.es/priv/archive/7pvz3c.md

 power when he witnessed a sky-battle between two dragons vying for territory in at the summit of the Throat of the World.
 One of the dragons, mortally wounded, fell from the sky and perished.
 Miraak approached the corpse and without warning began to absorb its very soul.
-The victor of the battle, [Sahrotaar], witnessed this astonishing feat and made Miraak as his student.
+The victor of the battle, [Sahrotaar][1], witnessed this astonishing feat and made Miraak as his student.
 The tract reads:

-> _…and as I beheld the clash of the blessed Dovah in the skies above, I wept
+> …and as I beheld the clash of the blessed Dovah in the skies above, I wept
 > tears of sorrow.
-Noble [Kahvozein] slain at the Monahven.
+Noble [Kahvozein][2] slain at the Monahven.
 Brit grah.
 To
 > prepare the burial mound I neared the \[untranslatable\] uttering the Chant of
 > Consecration and Apology.
 My \[heart?\] began to burn in a fire of holy
 > incandescent light as Kahvozein’s \[essence?\] filled my \[soul?\].
 > Vonmindoraan!
-Sahrotaar then spake and said unto me: "Sossedov joor!?
-By long
+Sahrotaar then spake and said unto me: “_Sossedov joor‽_ By long
 > tradition, the elder speaks first.
 Hear my Thu’um!
 Feel it in your bones.
-> Match it, if you are Dovahkiin!"
-His Thu’um washed over…_
+> Match it, if you are Dovahkiin!”
+His Thu’um washed over…
 >
-> _\[the remainder of the tract is missing\]_
+> \[the remainder of the tract is missing\]

 Being Dragonborn afforded Miraak enormous influence within the priesthood.
 He quickly rose through the ranks and held influence with several high priests.
-When Miraak became aware of the priesthood’s distaste of [Totem-King Heimverlund], he orchestrated a plot to assassinate him and his entire clan and take power.
+When Miraak became aware of the priesthood’s distaste of [Totem-King Heimverlund][3], he orchestrated a plot to assassinate him and his entire clan and take power.
 The high priests were in agreement, and although Heimverlund survived his clan’s massacre in Windhelm, he was in no position to rule and was ousted from the ruling council.
 Miraak took his place, cementing the priesthood’s total control over Skyrim in ME 62.